-Matcha also received even more attention when research found out matcha contains lots of antioxidants.
+Matcha received even more attention when researches show matcha contains lots of antioxidants.
 Antioxidants are the magical nutrients and enzymes responsible for giving us younger-looking skin, boosting memory, increasing energy level, burning fat, and preventing a number of life-threatening diseases like cancer.

 Frequently Asked Questions about Matcha

-As I have many matcha recipes, I often receive the following questions about matcha.
+Since I have shared many matcha recipes, I often receive the following questions about matcha.

 1. Are Matcha and Green Tea same thing?
 What’s the difference?

 When you hear the term “Matcha” and “Green Tea”, you might think the terms can be used interchangeably.

 Matcha (抹茶) and green tea (we call Sencha* 煎茶) are different even though BOTH are categorized as “Green Tea” (Ryokucha* 緑茶).